SAP/spartacus-docs/_pages/dev/components/banner-component.md

 ## Component Logic

 There is no component logic in the banner component.
 The component simply renders component data.
-You can use the component-specific `CmsBannerComponent` to access the component data.
+You can use the injected component data (of type `CmsBannerComponent`) to access the component data.

 ## Component Styling